 You can import existing business policies from another org.
 To learn more, please see this support article.

 Creating a full or partial copy sandbox

-When setting up a new full or partial copy sandbox, bear in mind that a business policy has two components:
+When setting up a new full or partial copy sandbox from an org with existing Decisions on Demand business policies, bear in mind that a business policy has two components:

 This record (of type DecsOnD__Policy__c) is essentially a wrapper that serves to display and manage the policy in Salesforce.

 The description of tables and column, and the content of the tables (the actual rules).
 These reside in the Decisions on Demand Policy Management Server -- not in Salesforce.

 For technical reasons, the structure and content on our servers is not automatically copied to the new sandbox along with the new Salesforce record.
 This means you should also avoid copying the Salesforce business policy records to your sandbox from the source org -- otherwise they will end up as invalid (orphan) instances with no structure or content.

 We recommend using a Sandbox template that excludes DecsOnD__Policy__c to create the sandbox.
 Note that excluding DecsOnD__Policy__c will also exclude DecsOnD__PolicyExecutionRecord__c, which has a master-detail relation to a business policy.

 Cleaning up orphan policies from an existing sandbox